guilhermesfranca/guilhermesfranca/README.md

-- 👋 Hi, I’m @guilhermesfranca
+- 👋 Hi, I’m Guilherme França
 - 👀 I’m interested in Software and Mobile Development.
-- 🌱 I’m currently learning Mobile development in B7Web
+- 🌱 I’m currently learning Full Stack development at B7Web
-- 💬 I speak Portuguese and English fluently, I am learning French at a good level, and I have a solid understanding of Spanish
+- 💬 I speak Portuguese and English fluently, I am have a intermediate French, and I have a solid understanding of Spanish
-- 💞️ I’m looking to collaborate on projects related to Software & mobile Development
 - 📫 You can reach me at guilhermesfranca@outlook.com
 - ⚡ Fun fact: I'm moving to Portugal next year to study!